 Choose a proper hitch for your vehicle and trailer.
+A genuine NISSAN trailer hitch is available from your NISSAN dealer (Canada only).
 Make sure the trailer hitch is securely attached to the vehicle, to help avoid personal injury or property damage due to sway caused by crosswinds, rough road surfaces or passing trucks.

-- Do not use axle-mounted hitches. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper.

-- Do not modify the vehicle exhaust system, brake system, etc. when the hitch is installed. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical remove the hitch when not in use.
-Remove receiver when not in use. - After the hitch is removed, seal the bolt holes to prevent exhaust fumes, water or dust from entering the passenger compartment. - Regularly check that all hitch mounting bolts are securely mounted.
+- Do not use axle-mounted hitches. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper. - Do not modify the vehicle exhaust system, brake system, etc. to install a trailer hitch. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the hitch and/or receiver when not in use. - After the hitch is removed, seal the bolt holes to prevent exhaust fumes, water or dust from entering the passenger compartment. - Regularly check that all hitch mounting bolts are securely mounted.